MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 |```-download```| Write 'force_redownload' to redownload cached datasets.
 Useful if cache is corrupt.      | None            |

 ## Results
 The following presents the three models which have been fine-tuned based on the base version of [mBERT](https://huggingface.co/bert-base-multilingual-cased), [XLM-RoBERTa](https://huggingface.co/xlm-roberta-base), and  [mDeBERTa V3](https://huggingface.co/microsoft/mdeberta-v3-base).
 Sections describe the training hyperparameters along with the how the models fared during training and on the test set.
-Finally, a section is included on how to easily use the models for inference.
+A separate section follows the results sections which explains how to use the models for inference.

 ### ```(E1)``` Training Hyperparameters
 All models are trained with the parameters: